 All Texan property owners are well aware of the burden of Texas property taxes.
-We have all had to accept the fact, despite the protests raised over the years, these taxes and the high property tax rates are not going anywhere.
+We have all had to accept the fact that, despite the protests raised over the years, these taxes and the high property tax rates are not going anywhere.
 That being said, there are ways for some people to reduce their liability and benefit from property tax relief.
 As a homeowner, you have to accept that you are liable for property tax, but you also want to ensure that you are not paying more than you need to.
 Although tax reductions for the average homeowner are not likely to be in the cards anytime soon, the law does make provisions for breaks and reductions for people who fulfill certain criteria.
-This article will lay out the requirements you need to meet to qualify for these exemptions so you can start the necessary steps to take advantage of them.
+If you are wondering how to lower your property taxes in Texas, this article will lay out the requirements you need to meet to qualify for these exemptions so you can start the necessary steps to take advantage of these property tax breaks.

 Basic homestead exemption: School districts are required to offer a $25,000 exemption on residence homesteads.
 Counties can also offer additional exemptions of up to 20% of a property’s appraised value.